uberj/aqlog/README.rst

 Aquarium Log
 ============

 While I wait to find some better online aquarium tracking software, I'm just going to stick data into YAML.
-Maybe one day I can put this into a db and wrap things up in some REST.
+Maybe one day I can put this into a db and wrap things up into something RESTful.

 QUICK Syntax check
 ------------------